hostjane/hostjane.github.io/_pages/nextcloud.md

 ---

 # 1-Click Nextcloud
+{: .no_toc }

-Setup a Nextcloud file storage application on your server.
-Nextcloud is open-source with no fees beyond the costs of your server instance.
+<span class="green">Setup a Nextcloud file storage application on your server.
+Nextcloud is open-source with no fees beyond the costs of your server instance.</span>

+## In this section
+{: .no_toc .text-delta }

 1. TOC
 {:toc}